charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 </table>
 ```

+## Create Table Dynamically

-However, there are times when you will want to create the body of the table in a loop.
+There are times when you will want to create the body of the table in a loop.
 You need to do this because you won't know, for instance, how many branches a call to **getBranches** is going to return.
 As a result, you can't hard code the table as we do above with **you-rang**.

 Instead, you do something like this: